bobaekang/icjia-r-workshop/slides/module2_slides_2.md

 Creating a data frame
 ========================================================
 * Using `data.frame()`
-    * with existing vectors as arguments
+    * Using existing vectors as arguments
-    * with simultanesouly creating vectors and assigning column names to them
+    * Simultanesouly creating vectors and assigning column names to them
 * Coercing a list using `as.data.frame()`

-Using data.frame() 1
+Using data.frame()
 ========================================================
+Using existing vectors

 ```r
 fruits <- c("apple", "banana", "clementine")